 Breath deeply, focus, rehearse my introduction.
 I also rehearse how to deal with potential arguments and conflicts.
 One of my 11 principles for effective communication is practice.
 We cover these in the Super Power workshop.

-I also jot down the main facts.
+I also go over the main facts.

 10:55

-We tend to build alliances with people next to us.
-We tend to form disagreements with people opposite us.
 Our client would be sitting in seat 2 (or maybe she would choose to stay stood up - a power move for sure).
 (Edwards, 2020)

 11:00

 I see her approaching and stand up to smile at her as she approaches.
-I have my arms by my side, a tall stance, a big smile and make eye contact.
-All hallmarks of a confident yet approachable person, even though I'm dying inside.
+I have my arms by my side, a tall stance, a big smile and I make eye contact.
+All the hallmarks of a confident yet approachable person, even though I'm dying inside.

 We get around 1/10th of a second to make a good first impression.
 (Willis and Todorov, 2006).
 This first impression is made before you’ve said anything, so best to lead with an impression of confidence (Harker and Keltner, 2001).

-The smile also boosts your own feel good hormones as well as make you seem more competent. (“The 9 Superpowers of Your Smile | Psychology Today,” n.d.)
+A smile also boosts our own feel good hormones as well as making you seem more competent. (“The 9 Superpowers of Your Smile | Psychology Today,” n.d.)

-She smiles back and enters the room.
-My colleagues are still sitting down at this point, so stand when she enters.
+My colleagues are still sat down chatting at this point, so stand, looking flustered, when she enters.
 By this time I'd already shaken her hand and introduced myself.

 She says hello to the others and sits down on seat 2.